-Red influences our most basic instincts.
+Certain shades of red influence our most basic instincts.

 While our internal clocks have been derailed by the proliferation of artificial light our DNA recalls our cave-dwelling ancestors who thrived on and were energized by the fiery oranges, yellows, and reds of the morning sun.

-Hunters and warriors killed and died by the spilling of red blood.
+- Hunters and warriors killed and died by the spilling of red blood.

-Food was cooked and bodies warmed by the flaming red embers of campfires.
+- Food was cooked and bodies warmed by the flaming red embers of campfires.

-Art was expressed on cave walls with black charcoal and red ochre from clay.
+- Art was expressed on cave walls with black charcoal and red ochre from clay.

 Nature too has much to teach us about the language of colors.
 As we study the magnificent displays of flora and fauna we continue to demystify color’s power.
-The little tree frog’s green skin easily blends in with its lush surroundings yet its eyes are a menacing red.
-Many creatures invoke the power of red to issue warnings to potential predators or to distract them and catch them off guard.
+For instance, the little tree frog’s green skin easily blends in with its lush surroundings yet its eyes are a menacing red (pictured above).

+In addition, many creatures invoke the power of red to issue warnings to potential predators or to distract them and catch them off guard.
 Red’s also a color of attraction as seen in the displays of the female rhesus monkey’s signature scarlet bottom and the reddish-orange breast of the male robin.

 Evolution has taught us by trial and error which signals to trust.

-– Located at the base of the spine.
+- located at the base of the spine

 Next to red but outside the visible spectrum is the infrared frequency.
 While we can’t see it we can feel its heat as it is applied to warm and heal sore muscles and joints.
 We don’t have to see light with our eyes to experience its powerful effects on our body and spirit.